Overview

 There are many terms Google uses to distinguish conversation types in Chat.

-• Group conversations: Messages with more than two people.
-(Google uses the terms "group chat" and "group conversation" interchangeably.
-"Legacy group chats" were group conversations created before December 2020 in Chat.)
+- Group direct messages: Messages with more than two people.
+(Google uses the terms "group direct message," "group chat," and "group conversation" interchangeably.
+"Legacy group chats" were group direct messages created before December 2020 in Chat.)

 Limitations

-• You cannot include external users in group conversations.
+- You cannot include external users in group direct messages.
 However, you can add external users to spaces and direct messages.

-• Google Chat spaces can no longer be organized by conversation topic, only in-line threading.
-Beginning September 30, 2023, Google will begin upgrading the format of all Google Chat spaces organized by conversation topic to in-line threaded spaces in batches over the course of several months.
-Learn more about in-line threaded Chat spaces.
+- Google Chat spaces can only be organized by inline threading.
+In September 2023, Google upgraded the format of all Google Chat spaces organized by conversation topic to inline threaded spaces in batches over several months.
+Learn more about inline threaded Chat spaces.

 Classic Hangouts transition to Google Chat

-Classic Google Hangouts officially retired on November 1, 2022.
-There were several efforts made by Google to transition Hangouts data to Chat, and you can find that information below.
+Classic Google Hangouts officially retired in November 2022.
+Google made several efforts to transition Hangouts data to Chat, and you can find that information below.

-• Phone/voice calls in classic Hangouts are no longer a feature in Google Chat.
-You cannot make (one-click) phone/voice calls in Chat.
+- Phone/voice calls in classic Hangouts are no longer a feature in Google Chat.
+You cannot make (one-click) phone/voice calls in Chat on the web.

-Note: In Google Meet, you can add someone via their phone number to the session, but this is not the same functionality as classic Hangouts phone/voice calls.
+- In Google Meet, you can add someone to the session by their phone number, but this is not the same functionality as classic Hangouts phone/voice calls.

 External Users

-External users outside of U-M are allowed in U-M Google Chat direct messages and spaces.
-They cannot be added to group conversations.
+External users outside U-M are allowed to participate in U-M Google Chat one-to-one direct messages and spaces.
+They cannot be added to group direct messages.

 To use Google Chat with people outside the University of Michigan, they will need to have a Google account.
 These users will have an "External" badge in Chat, so you will always know whether you're sharing information with the right people.

 Additionally, you will need to designate a space as "External" when you create it.
 You will not be able to change this setting after the space is created.
 This means you won't be able to add external users to any spaces that have already been created, as those will remain "internal."
-To designate a room as "External" when creating it, check the box next to "Allow people outside your organization to join" under Advanced.
+To designate a room as "External" when creating it, check the box next to "Allow external members to join."

 Use MCommunity Groups in Spaces